jon-jacky/home/commonplace.md

-  if we knew how to build this magical runtime ... we'd already have done it and solved the problem ages ago. ...  we need to get into the mindset of tolerating a lot more heterogeneity. ... it means pushing radically downwards our notion of runtime so that most of the typical implementation decisions of an object-oriented runtime ... are actually *user-level* decisions ...
+  if we knew how to build this magical runtime ... we'd already have done it and solved the problem ages ago. ...  we need to get into the mindset of tolerating a lot more heterogeneity. ... it means pushing radically downwards our notion of "runtime" so that most of the typical implementation decisions of an object-oriented runtime ... are actually *user-level* decisions ...
-  This contrasts with traditional runtimes, in which the object abstraction constructed by the runtime implementor in a way that is *prescriptive*. ..."
+  This contrasts with traditional runtimes, in which the object abstraction is *constructed* by the runtime implementor in a way that is *prescriptive*.
+  ..."

  9 Sep 2019